 “It’s really the world’s biggest startup,” Mukesh Ambani, chairman of Reliance Industries Limited (RIL) said at an event about Jio in March 2016.
 There was a certain irony to this statement.
 Here was the head of one of the largest conglomerates in India starting a new telecom venture with a Rs 1,50,000 crore ($22.54 billion) investment.
 And equating his venture to a scrappy startup struggling to raise seed funding or even proof of concept money.
+Many rolled their eyes in newsrooms after this statement, but eventually, almost everyone carried the same sort of headline.

 Not personal, just business